> Tim Hart & Maddy Prior > Songs > False Knight on the Road

 Here we have a truly ancient subject for balladry, folk tale and folklore: the conflict between good and evil.
 The False Fidee is, of course, the devil and the child is teetering on the brink of Hell.
 The dialogue form is well-established in the tradition, housing classic content in classic form.

 Riddling is a time-honoured human occupation.
-Traditionally, it was practiced at crucial periods in the human life cycle: birth and death, courtship and marriage, sowing and reaping, etc. It has very strong religious and supernatural overtones, even in modern times when riddling is a vehicle not only for mundane affairs or hilarious sly surrealistic subject matter but also for overt social comment.
+Traditionally, it was practised at crucial periods in the human life cycle: birth and death, courtship and marriage, sowing and reaping, etc. It has very strong religious and supernatural overtones, even in modern times when riddling is a vehicle not only for mundane affairs or hilarious sly surrealistic subject matter but also for overt social comment.
 Riddling was entertainment, but it was also for the instruction of the young, to help develop a sense of the world, a sense of values and a good wit at the same time.

 The ballad was recited as well as sung.
 It appeared quite regularly in textbooks, yet never became what one might call a “popular piece”.
 Our text, from Indiana, is fairly broken down and could be regarded as a typical American example.
 It still contains the stark confrontation which renders the older Scandinavian and Scots versions almost as fairy tales; it lacks only the richness of imagery that an old language in an old civilisation confers upon a work of verbal art.